Installing shelves and hooks might seem simple, but using the right hardware can make a huge difference in how secure and stable they are.

 These anchors are made specifically for tough surfaces and expand to hold tight when installed in pre-drilled holes.
 They’re perfect for hanging things like utility shelves, tool hooks, or even outdoor storage racks.

-Wood Screws: Simple Installs on Wood
+Best for: Simple Installs on Wood

 For shelves and hooks mounted directly to wooden surfaces, like under a cabinet or on wooden trim, wood screws are your go-to.